Where: TecRiviera Art Weeks are hosted in a beautifully restored 18th Century villa overlooking Alassio in Liguria.

 You will be introduced to the art of self-portrait with the help of different technics.
 You will be guided to make a self-portrait in photography.
 You will be taught the basics of making tiles by hand and you will learn how to transfer your photos and drawings onto sheets of paper clay.
 You will discover which clays can be used for photo transferring purposes and how to make the pastes needed.
 You will also learn about clay drying methods and firing temperatures.
 The art of self-portrait and working with clay go hand in hand in this workshop.
 In the future, you will be able to continue your transferring discoveries on your own.

-Self-portrait is the means through which the person analyses himself and his inwardness through his own image.
-Every self-portrait is an exploration, expressed though one’s body, one’s face, one’s shadow.
+The self-portrait is the means through which the person analyses himself and his inwardness through his own image.
+Every self-portrait is an exploration, expressed through one’s body, one’s face, one’s shadow.
 Self-portrait becomes self-examination, introspection and spirituality.
 The role of a self-portrait is not that of a realistic portrayal, but an attempt at grasping the beautiful light of the soul.
 The workshop offers a journey of self-discovery through art in a peaceful environment.

 Minna Komulainen was born in Pihtipudas, Finland.
 She has a Master in Philosophy (1996) from the University of Turku and she also graduated from an arts and crafts school in Tammela (Tammelan Käsi- ja taideteollisuuskoulu 2003).
 Minna is fluent in Finnish, French, English, Swedish, Italian and Spanish.
 She has participated in small group exhibitions (ceramics and photography) and private exhibitions in Turku, Helsinki and Naantali since 2000.
 In addition, her photos were exposed at Biennale de l’Art Africain Contemporain in Saint-Louis, Senegal in 2016.
 From 2003 to 2009 she taught ceramics in various local schools for children and adults.
 In 2012 she spent two months in Zanzibar, teaching at the Women’s Pottery Shop in Jambiani.
 Currently, she has been running a ceramic studio and shop of her own, in Terraviiva since 2007.